-We take a look into August’s wildlife, flora and fauna on your doorstep and further afield
+We take a look into September’s wildlife, flora and fauna on your doorstep and further afield

 Autumn is on its way with Fiona Hendry’s magnificent growing pumpkins!
 Roughly the size of medicine balls the vegetables have completely out grown Fiona’s raised bed area!.